Netsach/concrete-datastore/docs/authentication.md

 }
 ```

-**Condition** : If a user not authenticated to the plateform (AnonymousUser) attempts to post an email format.
+**Condition** : If a user not authenticated to the platform (AnonymousUser) attempts to post an email format.

 **Code** : `400 BAD REQUEST`